0glabs/0g-da-client/api/docs/churner.md

 ### Churner
-The Churner is a service that handles churn requests from new operators trying to join the EigenDA network.
+The Churner is a service that handles churn requests from new operators trying to join the ZGDA network.
-When the EigenDA network reaches the maximum number of operators, any new operator trying to join will have to make a churn request to this Churner, which acts as the sole decision maker to decide whether this new operator could join, and if so, which existing operator will be churned out (so the max number of operators won&#39;t be
+When the ZGDA network reaches the maximum number of operators, any new operator trying to join will have to make a churn request to this Churner, which acts as the sole decision maker to decide whether this new operator could join, and if so, which existing operator will be churned out (so the max number of operators won&#39;t be